-Land that is unsuitable for development include wetlands, and sites that are not accessible by a driveway that meets the requirements of Section 10.4.
+Land that is unsuitable for development include wetlands, and sites that are not accessible by a driveway that meets the requirements of Section 10.5.
 Land with no remaining Potential Development Rights, as described in Section 10.1, is unsuitable for new home construction.

-Intergovernmental Cooperation
+Intergovernmental Cooperation (Mary)

 As a primarily rural town, the Town of Vermont relies on cooperation with neighboring communities and governmental entities to provide essential services to residents.
 Except for road maintenance and local government, the Town has no facilities for providing public services.